GSI-Fing-Udelar/tectonic/docs/elastic.md

     - Extension: JSON extension (.json)
     - Content: agent policy configuration in JSON format.
 Use the request body content.

-By default, a default policy named Packetbeat is deployed that allows monitoring of network events in the scenario.
-If you use the name Packetbeat for your policy then you must set the variable elastic_deployment.deploy_packetbeat_policy to no. Otherwise your policy will collide with the default deployed policy for Packetbeat and the deployment will fail.
+By default, a default policy named Packetbeat or Endpoint is deployed that allows monitoring of network events or hosts events in the scenario.
+If you use the name Packetbeat/Endpoint for your policy then you must set the variable elastic_deployment.deploy_default_policy to no. Otherwise your policy will collide with the default deployed policy for Packetbeat/Endpoint and the deployment will fail.

 #### Policy Integrations
 **Elastic Agent integrations** provide a simple, unified way to collect data from popular apps and services, and protect systems from security threats.
 Integrations are added to an agent policy.
 To export policy integrations you must follow these steps: